LaurentVeyssier/Credit-Card-fraud-detection-using-Machine-Learning/README.md

 In addition, the number of false positive remains acceptable.
 This means a lot less verification work (on legitimate transactions) for the fraud departement.

+Confusion matrix achived using SMOTE up-sampling and a simple dense neural network:

 ![](confusion_matrix.png)

+Comparison of key performance indicators between the tested approaches:

 ![](benchmark.png)